Format: Paperback (uncorrected proof)

 Who should buy this book?
-I don’t recommend it.
+Public Libraries and elementary schools.

-Where would you shelve it ? realistic fiction
+Where would you shelve it?
+Middle grade fiction